aikiesan/100-days-of-python/Day-001/README.md

 - Collects user's pet's name
 - Combines inputs to generate a unique band name
 - Clean user interface with clear instructions

-## How to Run
-1. Clone this repository
-2. Navigate to the Day-001 directory
-3. Run `python main.py`
-4. Follow the prompts to generate your band name